-As of February 28, 2013, the HORNBACH HOLDING AG Group had total credit lines of $\[ \]$ 473.5 million (2011/2012: $\[ \]$ 487.8 million).
-Unutilized credit lines amounted to $\[ \]$ 418.0 million (2011/2012: $\[ \]$ 424.4 million).
+As of February 28, 2013, the HORNBACH-Baumarkt-AG Group had total credit lines of $\[\le \]$ 302.2 million (2011/2012: $\[\le \]$ 315.3 million).
+Unutilized credit lines amounted to $\[\le \]$ 300.2 million (2011/2012: $\[\le \]$ 313.89 million).
 Furthermore, HORNBACH-Baumarkt-AG has a credit line for import credits amounting to USD 40.0 million (2011/2012: USD 40.0 million).
 Of this, an amount of USD 8.9 million had been drawn down as of the balance sheet date (2011/2012: USD 23.4 million).

-Land charges amounting to € 491.4 million had been provided as security for liabilities to banks (2011/2012: € 522.2 million).
+Land charges amounting to € 85.5 million have been provided as security for liabilities to banks (2011/2012: € 146.5 million).

-No assets have been provided as security for the credit lines, the promissory note bonds, or the bond.
-The relevant contractual arrangements nevertheless require compliance with customary bank covenants, noncompliance with which could lead to a premature repayment obligation.
+No assets have been provided as security for the credit lines, the promissory note bonds referred to above, or the bond.
+The relevant contractual arrangements nevertheless require compliance with customary bank covenants, non-compliance with which could lead to a premature repayment obligation.
 These regularly involve pari passu clauses and negative pledge declarations, as well as cross default arrangements for major financing facilities.
-In the case of the syndicated credit line at HORNBACH-Baumarkt-AG and the promissory note bond agreements at the HORNBACH-Baumarkt-AG subgroup, they also require compliance with specific financial ratios.
-These key financial ratios are based on consolidated figures at the HORNBACH-Baumarkt-AG subgroup and require interest cover of at least 2.25 times and an equity ratio of at least 25%.
+In the case of the syndicated credit line at HORNBACH-Baumarkt-AG and the promissory note bond agreements at the HORNBACH-Baumarkt-AG Group, they also require compliance with specific financial ratios.
+These key financial ratios are based on consolidated figures at the HORNBACH-Baumarkt-AG Group and require interest cover of at least 2.25 times and an equity ratio of at least 25%.
 Maximum limits for financing facilities secured by land charges and financing facilities taken up by subsidiaries were also agreed.
-The conditions governing the promissory note bond at HORNBACH Immobilien AG require the maintenance of a specified volume of unencumbered property, plant and equipment.
-The interest cover, net debt/EBITDA ratio, equity ratio, agreed financing limits, unencumbered property, plant and equipment, and company liquidity (cash and cash equivalents, plus unutilized committed credit lines) are regularly monitored within the internal risk management framework.
+The interest cover, net debt/EBITDA ratio, equity ratio, agreed financing limits, and company liquidity (cash and cash equivalents, plus unutilized committed credit lines) are regularly monitored within the internal risk management framework.
 Should the values fall short of certain target levels, then countermeasures are initiated at an early stage.
 All covenants were complied with at all times in the year under report.